clulab/processors/README.md

 (c) Mihai Surdeanu, 2013 -

 # Changes
 + **2.0** - We now support two processors: `CoreNLPProcessor` and `FastNLPProcessor`.
 Changed the package name from `e.a.s.processor` to `e.a.s.processors`.
 Added Java usage example to README.
 Updated to CoreNLP 3.3.0.
+Added better unit tests to check for thread safetiness.
 + **1.5** - Bug fixing.
 Made the string interning process (see `Processor.in`) local to each thread to avoid concurrency issues in multi-threaded programs.
 Added new unit tests.
 Added minor functionality to Lexicon.
 + **1.4** - Code cleanup.
 Added some minor new functionality such as finding base NPs in the Trees class.
 + **1.3** - Reverted back to the `1.x` version numbers, since we will add other software here not just CoreNLP.
 Added correct mvn dependencies for the CoreNLP jars.
 Removed the `install*.sh` scripts, which are no longer needed.